VAT reliefs for disabled and older people

 How do I claim the elderly and disabled VAT reliefs?

-You will probably have to sign a form declaring your illness or disability or that you are aged 60+.
+You will probably have to sign a form declaring your illness or disability or that you are aged 60 or over.
 The supplier should have copies of this form.
-If not, you can direct them to look at HMRC’s website guidance for samples of the eligibility declarations.
-See the Where can I find out more? section for more information.
+If not, you can direct them to look on GOV.UK for a sample eligibility declaration form.

 If you are shopping online, the supplier or manufacturer should have an online declaration, which you can fill in as you make your purchase.
 If you are unable to complete a declaration yourself, HMRC guidance confirms that a relative, partner or other responsible person, for example your doctor, can do so on your behalf.

-There are penalties for making false declaration and for fraudulent VAT evasion.
+There are penalties for making a false declaration and for fraudulent VAT evasion.

 With regard to incontinence products – in practice these are zero-rated on the shelf in a retail setting and you will not need to complete an eligibility declaration, as it is accepted that due to their specialist nature, only eligible individuals are likely to buy such products.